DataDog/documentation/content/tracing/advanced_usage/logging.md

 kind: documentation
 ---

-Datadog's logging APIs allow accessing active tracing identifiers.
-These identifiers can be injected into application logs using MDC frameworks.
-This allows for correlating APM traces with specific log events.
+Datadog's logging APIs allows for accessing active tracing identifiers which can be used to correlate APM traces with specific log events.

 {{< tabs >}}
 {{% tab "Java" %}}
 The Java tracer exposes two API calls to allow printing trace and span identifiers along with log statements, `CorrelationIdentifier#getTraceId()`, and `CorrelationIdentifier#getSpanId()`.

+These identifiers can be injected into application logs using MDC frameworks.

 log4j2: